Emergency Dentistry – Lakewood, Dallas, TX

 What if I’m fearful of visiting the dentist?

 We understand if you feel anxious about visiting the dentist, especially if you’ve had difficulty doing so in the past.
-At the Dental Center of Lakewood, we do everything we can to create a relaxing and welcoming office environment and cater to your family’s specific needs.
+At Dental Center of Lakewood, we do everything we can to create a relaxing and welcoming office environment and cater to your family’s specific needs.
 Of course, you can also take advantage of our office’s nitrous oxide and oral conscious sedation services to help put you at ease.

 What if I chip a tooth but there is no pain?